ASUCICREPO/phoenix-pd-gunshot-detection/README.md

 **General Manager, ASU:** [Ryan Hendrix](https://www.linkedin.com/in/ryanahendrix/)

-Finally, add the link to the ASU CIC website and other references as needed.
-For example:

 This project is designed and developed with guidance and support from the [ASU Cloud Innovation Center](https://smartchallenges.asu.edu/) and the [City of Phoenix, Arizona](https://www.phoenix.gov/streets/) teams.